What is Women’s & Pelvic Health Physiotherapy?

 Qualifications

-Anna graduated in 2016 from the University of Queensland with a Bachelor of Physiotherapy (Honours).
-Since then she has developed an interest in women’s health physiotherapy and has undertaken additional training and completed multiple courses in womens health physiotherapy.
+Anna graduated from the University of Queensland in 2016 with a Bachelor of Physiotherapy (Honours).
+Since then, she has developed a strong passion for women’s health physiotherapy and has completed extensive additional training in pelvic health, pregnancy care, and postnatal recovery.

 Why Women’s Health?